 Chinese astronomers kept very accurate records of the night sky and recorded the position of a ‘new star’ on their star maps on this date, the exact position in which we now find the Crab Nebula.
-Although the Crab Nebula is 7,000 light years away, the supernova was brighter than the planet Venus for weeks before it faded from view after almost two years.
+Although the Crab Nebula is 7,000 light years away, the supernova was brighter than the planet Venus for weeks, before it faded from view after almost two years.
 Even today, the nebula is still expanding at a rate of more than 5 million kilometres per hour.
 It emits radiation in all wavelengths from gamma rays to x-rays, UV, optical and infrared radiation and radio waves.
-It is exceptionally bright for a supernova remnant.
-The reason for this is its central pulsar energizes it.
+It is exceptionally bright for a supernova remnant due to its central pulsar which energizes it.

 Careful studies of the Crab Nebula revealed a pulsar near the centre, which emitted at a rate of 30 pulses per second.
-Additional observations have shown that the pulse rate is slowing down.
-During the next 1,000 years the pulse rate will fall to half its present value.
+Additional observations have shown that the pulse rate is slowing down and over the next 1,000 years the pulse rate will fall to half its present value.

 Time to turn and look towards the south.
 Can you see our familiar signpost of the Southern Cross and Pointers?
 Look low, close to the south horizon and there they are.
 In late spring these constellations are low in our evening skies but by early morning, they are rising again to the positions we are familiar with.

 However, in their place are two cloud-like objects, a large one and a small one (you will need to be away from city lights to see them).
 These are the Magellanic Clouds, named after the explorer Ferdinand Magellan.
 They are the two satellite galaxies of our own Milky Way.
 The larger of the two is in the constellation Dorado, the goldfish.
-In 1987, the Large Magellanic Cloud (LMC) was the site of the first supernova, visible to the unaided eye since 1604 (which was observed by the astronomer Johannes Kepler).
-This supernova was named Supernova 1987A.
+In 1987, the Large Magellanic Cloud (LMC) was the site of the first supernova visible to the unaided eye since 1604 (which was observed by the astronomer Johannes Kepler).
+This supernova was named SN (for supernova) 1987A.

 Wishing you clear skies and see you next month under the stars!

-If you have enjoyed this November sky guide and think you might want to regularly check out what’s in the night sky, why not purchase a copy of Sydney Observatory’s book the ‘Australasian Sky Guide’.
-It not only contains detailed monthly sky guides, but is packed with astronomical information including rise and set times for the Sun, Moon and planets, tides and a detailed look at our Solar System and upcoming astronomical events.
-Only $16.95 from Sydney Observatory and Museum of Applied Arts and Sciences shops or you can purchase it online (additional costs apply).
+If you have enjoyed this monthly sky guide and think you might want to regularly check out what’s in the night sky, why not purchase a copy of Sydney Observatory’s book the ‘Australasian Sky Guide’.
+It not only contains detailed monthly sky guides, but is packed with astronomical information including rise and set times for the Sun, Moon, planets and tides, and a detailed look at our Solar System and upcoming astronomical events.
+Only $17.00 from Sydney Observatory and Museum of Applied Arts and Sciences shops or you can purchase it online (additional costs apply).